WilliamAvHolmberg/dotnet-react-ai-starter/README.md

 # SoftAI

-A modern, full-stack application built with .NET 8 and React, with a clean, modular architecture.
+A full-stack application built with .NET 8 and React, with a clean, modular architecture.

 ## 🌟 Features